livefir/fir/README.md

 - **Server rendered**: Render HTML on the server using Go’s standard html templating library.
 - **DOM Patching:** React to user or server events to update only the changed parts of a web page.
 - **Progressive enhancement**: Begin with a JavaScript-free HTML file and Fir's Go server API for quick setup.
-Gradually improve to avoid page reloads, using Fir's Alpine.js plugin for DOM updates.
+Gradually improve to avoid page reloads, using Fir's Alpine.js plugin for DOM updates via Ajax/fetch or WebSocket.
 - **Publish over websocket**: Broadcast html fragments over websocket in response to both client and server events.
 - **Interactivity over standard HTTP**: Fir possesses a built-in pubsub over websocket capability to broadcast UI diff changes to connected clients.
 However, it doesn't solely rely on websockets.
-It's still possible to disable websockets and benefit from UI diffs sent over standard HTTP.
+It's still possible to disable websockets and benefit from UI diffs sent over Ajax/fetch requests with the same DOM update behavior.
 - **Broadcast from server**: Broadcast page changes to specific connected clients.
 - **Error tracking**: Show and hide user specific errors on the page by simply returning an error or nil.
 - **Development live reload**: HTML pages reload automatically on edits if development mode is enabled